ualberta-mueller-group/MCGS/docs/development-notes.md

 This structure allows serialization of complicated types, i.e.
 `serializer<vector<pair<int32_t, int16_t>>>::save(...)`

-## Polymorphic Type Serialization
+## Polymorphic Type Serialization (Unused, and may change)
+This code is implemented but unused.
+This section can (and should?) be ignored for now.

-To make your polymorphic type serializable:
+To make your polymorphic type `T` serializable:
 1. Inherit from interface class `dyn_serializable` (`dynamic_serializable.h`)
 2. Define:
     - Method `void T::save_impl(obuffer&) const`
     - Function `static dyn_serializable* T::load_impl(ibuffer&)`
 3. Call `register_dyn_serializable<T>()` in `init_serialization.cpp`
-    - If not registered, your polymorphic type can't be saved/loaded
+    - If not registered, your polymorphic type can't be saved/loaded.
+This will cause run time exceptions when saving/loading `T`
     - A compile time error is raised if a registered type doesn't implement these functions with the correct signatures